Jump to navigation

-Each M.P.A. candidate selects a policy field in which to specialize from the school’s four fields of concentration: international relations, development studies, domestic policy, and economics and public policy.
-Students may also take courses leading to a joint degree in public affairs and law (M.P.A./J.D.), or with other professional degree programs, by special request.
-Certificate programs in fields such as demography through the Office of Population Research; health and health policy in conjunction with the Center for Health and Wellbeing; the Program in Science, Technology, and Environmental Policy (STEP); and urban policy or urban policy and planning, offer additional areas of specialization among the four fields of concentration.
+Each M.P.A. candidate selects a policy field in which to specialize from the school’s four fields of concentration: international relations, international development, domestic policy, and economics and public policy.
+Students may also earn a joint degree in public affairs and law (M.P.A./J.D.), or other professional degree programs, by special request.
+Certificate programs offer additional areas of specialization in fields such as demography; health policy; science, technology, and environmental policy (STEP); and urban policy or urban policy and planning.

 Significant financial aid resources are dedicated to permitting the majority of WWS students the opportunity to receive graduate degrees without incurring loan indebtedness and to launch them into public service careers in the public and nonprofit sectors.

 The curriculum of the M.P.A. program includes six required core courses that address skills and techniques needed for the systematic study of public policy problems.
 The courses cover political analysis, quantitative methods, and economic and behavioral analysis.